ocaml/odoc/README.md

 In my example, I gave a query, but if you give none, sherlodoc enter an interactive mode where you can enter queries until you decide to quit.

+There are more option documented by `sherlodoc --help`.

 ### Search your switch

 A reasonable use of sherlodoc on the cli is to search for signatures items from